bsc-s2/lua-acid/doc/acid/dbagent.md

 The allowed fields in the request.
 Value `true` means must be present in request arguments, `false` means it is optional.
 Required.

-####   param.set_field
+####   param.allowed_field

-The fields to set or increase, the argument value in request is the new value or the increment of that field.
+The fields to insert or to set or to increase, the argument value in request is the new value or the increment of that field.

 ####   param.ident